NoahStolk/DevilDaggersAssetEditor/README.md

 # DevilDaggersAssetEditor ([Download](https://devildaggers.info/api/tools/DevilDaggersAssetEditor/file))

 DevilDaggersAssetEditor is a tool that can be used to extract assets from the Devil Daggers resource files, as well as inserting them back into binaries to create mods.

+## IMPORTANT

+**This version of the program (DDAE 1) is considered legacy and will not receive new features.** Patches may be released until DDAE 1 is fully deprecated and this repository is archived.
+Visit the [DevilDaggersInfo](https://github.com/NoahStolk/DevilDaggersInfo) repository for future updates.

 ## Main features

 - Extracting and compressing asset types
 	- Audio
 	- Models